About Edinburgh International Improv Festival

 18-20 February 2022

 The Edinburgh International Improv Festival is held at the Scottish Storytelling Centre in Scotland's beautiful capital city.
-We can’t wait to welcome you to three days of workshops, shows and jams celebrating the best in improv from around the world.
+It's three days of workshops, shows and jams celebrating the best in improv from around the world.

-This year we've teamed up with World's Greatest Improv School and have FIVE of their teachers coming over to host workshops and perform.
+For this year's festival we teamed up with World's Greatest Improv School and had four of their teachers head across the pond to host workshops and perform.

 We’re proud to have hosted improv greats such as Hebecky Drysbell’s Becky Drysdale and Heather Anne Campbell, Will Hines, Billy Merritt, the cast of the West End hit Showstopper, Chad Carter, John Murray and legendary team Dummy.